elastic/elastic-otel-node-example/README.md

 Node.js v20 or later.
 (This uses Node.js v20 for the convenience of its
 `--env-file` option.)

-Download and start the service (this assumes you have Docker installed):
+Download and start the service:

 ```sh
 git clone https://github.com/elastic/elastic-otel-node-example.git